conda-forge/implicit-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `implicit` can be installed with:
+Once the `conda-forge` channel has been enabled, `implicit, implicit-proc` can be installed with:

 ```
-conda install implicit
+conda install implicit implicit-proc
 ```

 It is possible to list all of the versions of `implicit` available on your platform with: